curveball/next-a12n/README.md

 Select "authorization_code" and "refresh_token" as  grant types.

-For valid redirect_urls make sure you entered: `http://localhost:3000/api/auth/callback/a12n-server`
+For a valid `redirectUrl` make sure you entered: `http://localhost:3000/api/auth/callback/a12n-server`

-3. Click "Add"
+1. Click "Add"

 Your client is now registered and you can use the `clientId` and `clientSecret` in your client-side app.